sandhyatharanian/data-512/data-512-final/A5-Final-Project-Proposal.md

 ## Research questions & methodology

-The above articles, papers and various other incidents like Tamir Rice where a trivial error may have been the difference between life and death of a child calls for modest changes addressing the 911 systems.
-With this in mind, I intend to analyze the dataset and explore answers to some of the basic questions like the most common reason for calling 911, neighborhoods making the most frequent 911 calls and the number of non-emergency calls made.
+The above articles/papers and various other incidents like Tamir Rice where a trivial data error may have been the difference between life and death calls for modest changes addressing the 911 systems.
+With this in mind, I intend to analyze the dataset and explore answers to some of the questions like the most common reason for calling 911, neighborhoods making the most frequent 911 calls and the number of non-emergency calls made.
 In addition to the above questions, I would like to research some more areas as specified in my questions below.

-### Q1 – What is the average call response rate for each of the incident type?
+### Q1 – What is the average call response rate by incident type?
 Incident types are classified as ALS (Advance Life Service), BLS (Basic Life Service), FIRE (fire incident), MEDI (Medical Service Provided) and OTHE (service provided by CFD that are not classified as a fire response).
 It would be interesting to look at the pattern here to see if some incident types have a higher response rate, as it should be for life services than others.

 ### Method
-I intend to use the Create_Time_Incident field which records when the response data was submitted and the Arrival_Time_Primary_Unit which is the attribute that records when the first Cincinnati Fine department team arrived on scene at the incident.
-A call response rate is defined as difference between the above two field which will then be converted into seconds.I have chosen this field as it would be the right approach to calculate the response rate and converting it to seconds would be helpful in understanding the pattern that are intuitive, easy to interpret.
+I intend to use the Create_Time_Incident field which records when the response data was submitted and the Arrival_Time_Primary_Unit which is the attribute that records when the first response team arrived on scene at the incident.
+A call response rate is defined as difference between the above two field which will then be converted into seconds.I have chosen this field as it would be the right approach to calculate the response rate and converting it to seconds would be helpful in understanding patterns that are intuitive, easy to interpret.I will be using a timeseries plot to explore and answer this question.

 ### Q2 – What reasons contribute more to non-emergency 911 calls?
 911 lines are designated for emergency calls, such as reporting a crime in progress, reporting a fire, or requesting an ambulance.
 Using 911 for non-emergency calls may delay help for people caught in real emergencies.

 ### Method
 The reasons for non-emergency 911 calls is not a straightforward number and needs to be obtained by extracting disposition codes from ‘disposition text’ columns and performing a lookup with the fire disposition codes published in the City of Cincinnati website.
-This approach would give us a good guesstimate of the number of non-emergency calls and the reasons contributing to it.
+This approach would give us a good guesstimate of the number of non-emergency calls and the reasons contributing to it and creating a barchart will provide enough evidence to this question.

 ### Q3 – Determine the pattern between Day of the Week and Time of the Day (Morning, Afternoon, Evening, and Night) for the 911 calls.
 Knowing the most common calls that are made in the evening, for example, could be a very useful information.
 Identifying such patterns help predicting where the police force might be needed the most at a given time and hence aid in better resource management.

 ### Method
 To enable this pattern finding, the CREATE_TIME_INCIDENT column will be divided into two columns-day of week and time of day.
 The column will be split such that each date will be represented as the respective day of the week, for example Monday, Tuesday and so on.
 The time of day will be divided into four different values: Morning, Afternoon, Evening and Night based on the time.
-The time 6 AM to less than 12 PM will be classified as Morning, 12 PM to less than 4 PM will be classified as Afternoon, 4 PM to less than 9 PM will be classified as Evening and time from 9 PM to less than 6 AM will be classified as Night.
+The time 6 AM to less than 12 PM will be classified as Morning, 12 PM to less than 4 PM will be classified as Afternoon, 4 PM to less than 9 PM will be classified as Evening and time from 9 PM to less than 6 AM will be classified as Night.The data can then be visualized using heatmaps to understand the pattern.

 ## Data used